Select Page

 Workflow

-We will first explore the data set with Datxplore to better grasp its properties.
-We will then go through the model building process.
-For this Monolix will be used, to implement the model in the Mlxtran language, estimate the parameters, and to assess the model using the built-in diagnostic plots.
-As the model becomes more complex, the advantage of the visual exploration of the model parameters influence using Mlxplore will also be shown.
+We will first explore the data set with Monolix to better grasp its properties.
+We will then go through the model building process and implement the model in the Mlxtran language in Monolix, estimate the parameters, and assess the model using the built-in diagnostic plots.
 Once a satisfactory model is obtained, simulations of new dosing regimens for specific patients or patient populations will be done using Simulx.